MCJack123/PerformanceMeter/README.md

 | 79        | 60        | Red      |
 | 59        | 0         | Dark Red |

+More modes may be added in the future.

 ### JSON
 PerformanceMeter's configuration file is stored at `UserData\PerformanceMeter.json`.
 Here you can change some options regarding how PerformanceMeter looks and acts.